 - Mechanisms for community engagement and input; an element or scale for inclusion

 This WG is motivated by the broader goal of openly sharing data and related services across technologies, disciplines, and countries to address the grand challenges of society.
 The deliverables of the WG itself will inform roadmaps for development of the infrastructure necessary to meet that goal, while engagements and relationships formed during the work period will help forge strong partnerships across national, regional and domain focused members which are crucial to its success.
 Identifying observable and measurable benchmarks in pursuit of the global open science commons will help create a tangible path for development and support strategic planning within and across science commons infrastructures.
 In the future, best practices for commons development will emerge based on the experience of what actions led to successful outcomes.
 This work will provide a forum for discussion that will allow members to identify the most important features and the minimal elements required to guide their own development and build a commons that is globally interoperable.
+Building interoperable commons will support many research efforts including work focused on societal grand challenges and UN Sustainable Development Goals (SDGs).
 Finally, it will support developers as they seek resources to build the global commons by helping them respond to funding agencies requirements for measurable deliverables.

-The GORC IG builds on, and incorporates the previous National Data Services IG.
-The Commons that will be investigated in this WG are likely either to have considered or implemented outputs from other RDA groups, such as the Domain Repositories IG, the Data Fabric IG, and the Virtual Research Environment IG, just to name a few.
-These groups and many others outside of RDA will have recommendations that speak to functionality and features of various components of Commons; for example the re3data.org schema for collecting information on research data repositories for registration, the EOSC FAIR WG and Sustainability WG that seek to define the EOSC as a Minimum Viable Product (MVP).
+This WG will review all appropriate IG and WG outputs to determine intersection with this work, and engage with the WG/IGs as appropriate.
+Some of the efforts are reasonably well known now: the GORC IG builds on, and incorporates the previous National Data Services IG, which was embarking on a similar exercise when the GORC started; the Domain Repositories IG, specifically the repository-specific discovery metrics/benchmarks.
+The Commons that will be investigated in this WG are likely either to have considered or implemented outputs from other RDA groups, such as the Data Fabric IG, and the Virtual Research Environment IG, just to name a few.
+These groups and many others outside of RDA will have recommendations that speak to functionality and features of various components of Commons; for example the EOSC FAIR WG and Sustainability WG that seek to define the EOSC as a Minimum Viable Product (MVP).
 We will review these and other related outputs to see if they have identified benchmarks that we feel will support our goals.
 This review period will ensure that we do not duplicate existing efforts.
 Appendix B of this case statement identifies a few of these existing efforts, both within and without RDA; this list will be expanded and reviewed by the WG members.

 To create these deliverables, members of the group will: